ros2/rclc/README.md

 # The rclc repository
-This repository provides the rclc-package.
-It is written in C programming language and it uses the ROS Client Library (RCL).
-It contains an RCLC-Executor and several convenience functions to simplify the configuration of RCL-objects.
+This repository provides the rclc package, which complements the [ROS Client Support Library (rcl)](https://github.com/ros2/rcl/) to make up a complete ROS 2 client library for the C programming language.
+That is, rclc does not add a new layer of types on top of rcl (like rclcpp and rclpy do) but only provides convenience functions that ease the programming with the rcl types.
+New types are introduced only for concepts that are missing in rcl, most important an Executor.

-In detail, this repository contains two ROS2 packages:
+In detail, this repository contains two packages:

-- [rclc](rclc/) provides the RCLC-Executor, which provides an Executor for C applications like the [rclcpp Executor](https://github.com/ros2/rclcpp/blob/master/rclcpp/include/rclcpp/executor.hpp) for C++ but also provides new features for deterministic timing behavior.
-Additionally, convenience functions are provided to simplify the creation of RCL-objects.
+- [rclc](rclc/) provides the mentioned convenience functions for creating instances of publishers, subscriptions, nodes, etc. with the corresponding [rcl types](https://github.com/ros2/rcl/tree/master/rcl/include/rcl).
+Furthermore, it provides the rclc Executor for C, analogously to rclcpp's [Executor class](https://github.com/ros2/rclcpp/blob/master/rclcpp/include/rclcpp/executor.hpp) for C++.
+A key feature compared to the rclcpp Executor is that it includes features for implementing deterministic timing behavior.
-- [rclc_examples](rclc_examples/) provides small examples for the use of the RCLC-Executor and the convenience functions.
+- [rclc_examples](rclc_examples/) provides small examples for the use of the convenience functions and the rclc Executor.

 Technical information on the interfaces and the usage of these packages is given in the README.md files in the corresponding subfolders.